NativeScript/NativeScript/README.md

 Please follow this [getting started with NativeScript article](http://docs.nativescript.org/getting-started).

 ## Documentation
-Documentation is available here - [Documentation](http://docs.nativescript.org).
+A comprehensive documentation is available here - [Documentation](http://docs.nativescript.org).

 ## Helping NativeScript
 We love PRs!
 Please follow our [contribution guide](https://www.nativescript.org/contribute) if you want to become part of the project.